English 4000 Internship / Service / Field Experience

 POLS 4999 (Practicum)

 Required of all political science majors, the practicum course allows the student to gain first hand field experience by completing an internship or experiential learning project in the field of political science.
 Enrollment requires advisor’s approval.

 Internships have been an integral part of the GGC educational experience since the institution’s inception.
-Each of the college’s schools offer internships, which provides evidence that placements are available.
-The internship in the Criminal Justice/Criminology program at GGC is administered in the capstone course, which focuses on the integration and application of knowledge from the criminal justice core and related courses to the student’s internship or work experience.
+Each of the college’s schools offer internships, which provide evidence that placements are available.
+The internship in the criminal justice/criminology program at GGC is an upper division elective course (CJCR 4930: Criminal Justice Internship) which focuses on the integration and application of knowledge from the criminal justice core and related courses to the student’s internship or work experience.